prescottprue/generator-ng6/generators/app/templates/README.md

 ### What is ng6?
 A simple starter for angular 1.x with es6.
 This is a simple yomen generator for those who are looking for using ES6 with angular 1.x

-If you are new to ES6 i would suggest you to go throught http://ccoenraets.github.io/es6-tutorial/ or https://www.youtube.com/watch?v=CozSF5abcTA
+If you are new to ES6 I would suggest you to go through http://ccoenraets.github.io/es6-tutorial/ or https://www.youtube.com/watch?v=CozSF5abcTA

 **Features:**
 * Web Component approach.